RPi-Distro/chromium/README.md

 ## Chromium Versioning

 Chromium upstream releases come in three flavors - stable, beta, and dev.
 Each release is defined by the first number in the version string (eg, 99.0.4844.74 is release 99).
-They publish a [calendar](https://chromiumdash.appspot.com/schedule) for releases that show each major release, the date it will transition from dev to beta ("Beta Promotion"), the date it will transition from beta to stable ("Stable Release"), and sometimes when a stable release will receive a security update.
+They publish a [calendar](https://chromiumdash.appspot.com/schedule) for releases that show each major release, the date it will transition from dev to beta ("Beta Promotion"), the date it will transition from beta to stable ("Stable Release"), and sometimes when a stable release will receive a bug/security fix update ("Next Refresh").

 Debian sid will only ever have a stable release, but experimental may have a beta or dev release.
 This git repository contains an experimental branch for that.